 Suggested Read: Do you know about these different routes to Ladakh

-Visiting Pangong Lake is one of the most iconic things to do in Leh Ladakh, and no trip to this area is complete without visiting it.
+Camping along the gorgeous Pangong Lake is one of the most iconic things to do in Leh Ladakh, and no trip to this area is complete without visiting it.
 This lovely, excessive-altitude lake is famous for its ever-converting shades, from deep blue to green to grey, depending on the time of day.
-The journey to Pangong is similarly thrilling, as you’ll go over the Chang la bypass, one of the highest motorable passes in the international.
+The journey to Pangong is similarly thrilling, as you will go over the Chang La bypass, one of the highest motorable passes in the international.
 Spending time by the shores of this peaceful lake can be an unforgettable joy.

 Best Time to visit: May to September